 Breaking Down the “Jock Tax”

-How do jock taxes work?
+How does jock tax work?

 Generally, a state taxes all income earned by residents of the state.
 Other states may only tax nonresident income earned in that other state.

 In addition to their annual base salary, performance and signing bonuses are included in a player’s income pie if the conditions to receive the bonuses were met or partially met while performing services in that state.

-Michael Jordan’s revenge
+Michael Jordan’s revenge on jock tax

 Jock taxes are not a new concept; the first were introduced in the 1960s.
 But the rise of its modern-day application is directly linked to the 1991 NBA Championship and the now-famous Illinois tax law known as “Michael Jordan’s revenge.”